-- Donor and volunteer records and preferences, including, where necessary, bank or payment details in order to process payments from you
+- Donor records and preferences, including, where necessary, bank or payment details and details of tax status in order to process payments and claim Gift Aid

 - Such other information that is relevant and necessary for JNF UK to carry out its activities, charitable purposes and legal obligations.

 Personal data may be collected from you when you engage with JNF UK and there are many occasions when this could happen, for example: if you make a donation, buy tickets to an event, enquire about our projects, apply for a job or volunteering opportunity, ask us a question, register for our newsletter, purchase benchers or trees, provide some optional feedback or otherwise provide us with personal information.
 This may be when you phone us, go onto our website, by post, email or in person.

 When you visit our website, JNF UK collects your IP address and information regarding what pages are accessed and when.
 An IP address is a number that can uniquely identify a specific computer or other network device on the internet.
 We also collect any information that you may choose to give voluntarily, such as: contact details, credit card details, interests, data protection consents and whether you are a tax payer or not, so that we can claim Gift Aid if you complete the relevant declaration.